 This plaza was designed to create a riverside oasis in the downtown area.
 Trees shade small pools where children play.
 Bronze sculptures dot the scenery and a sensory garden awaits the curious.
 In the summer, the Monday Artisans Market fills the plaza, offering handmade wares from local artisans.

 170 MacGregor Ave, Estes Park, CO 80517

-This small green space has stunning views of Rocky Mountain National Park, and is a popular place for elk to congregate in the fall.
-The area has picnic tables, an awning and nearby public bathrooms at Town Hall.
+This small green space right in the center of town has stunning views of Rocky Mountain National Park, and is a popular place for elk to congregate in the fall.
+The area has picnic tables, an awning, and nearby public bathrooms at Town Hall.